 Water and teas:

-We provide filtered water from our sink and teas.
-You can bring your teacup or water in the classroom.
+We provide filtered water and teas.
+You can also bring your reusable water bottle and thermal mug to fill.

 All bathrooms at InsightLA Meditation are gender neutral.

 We provide chairs, meditation mats, and cushions.
 You can sit where you will be most comfortable, or bring your own cushion or meditation bench if you wish.
 It’s also fine to stand up or lie down on a mat if you are more comfortable.

 You’ll notice everyone sitting still during meditation.
 It’s fine to relax and adjust your posture as needed.
 You can ask your teacher to help you with learning to sit comfortably.
 It is a part of the practice that we learn over time.
 If you feel the need to move, and then shift quietly.
 It is also fine to stand up during a meditation or a class and to use the bathroom as needed.

 If you are running late for a class, please come in quietly.
 We all know life and traffic happen!
 We trust that you will do your best to be on time.

 In the Buddhist tradition, the teachings are considered so precious as to be priceless.
 Thus they are given freely, with the opportunity to offer voluntary donations, or dana.
 The very act of giving benefits the person who gives, for it opens the heart, lessens self-absorption, and serves the well being of others.
 We’re grateful for your offering, whether in cash, a check (made out to InsightLA) or with your credit card info on one of the provided cards, sealed in a provided envelope.

 Adapted from Visions Inc., “Guidelines for Productive Work Sessions”